Build Options

 ONEDNN_ENABLE_PRIMITIVE

-This option supports several values: ALL (the default) which enables all primitives implementations or a set of BATCH_NORMALIZATION, BINARY, CONCAT, CONVOLUTION, DECONVOLUTION, ELTWISE, INNER_PRODUCT, LAYER_NORMALIZATION, LRN, MATMUL, POOLING, PRELU, REDUCTION, REORDER, RESAMPLING, RNN, SHUFFLE, SOFTMAX, SUM.
+This option supports several values: ALL (the default) which enables all primitives implementations or a set of BATCH_NORMALIZATION, BINARY, CONCAT, CONVOLUTION, DECONVOLUTION, ELTWISE, INNER_PRODUCT, LAYER_NORMALIZATION, LRN, MATMUL, POOLING, PRELU, REDUCTION, REORDER, RESAMPLING, RNN, SDPA, SHUFFLE, SOFTMAX, SUM.
 When a set is used, only those selected primitives implementations will be available.
 Attempting to use other primitive implementations will end up returning an unimplemented status when creating primitive descriptor.
 In order to specify a set, a CMake-style string should be used, with semicolon delimiters, as in this example:

 -DONEDNN_ENABLE_PRIMITIVE=CONVOLUTION;MATMUL;REORDER